Linear Causal Representation Learning from Unknown Multi-node Interventions: CRL setting and preliminaries

 where $d\geq n$ and $\bG$ is full rank.
 The probability density functions (pdfs) of $X$ and $Z$ are denoted by $p_X$ and $p_Z$, respectively.
 We assume that $p_Z$ has full support on $\R^n$.
 Subsequently, $p_X$ is supported on $\mcX \triangleq \im(\bG)$.
 The causal relationships among latent variables $Z$ are represented by a DAG $\mcG$ in which the $i$-th node corresponds to $Z_i$.
 Hence, $p_Z$ factorizes according to:

 where $\pa(i)$ denotes the set of parents of node $i$ in $\mcG$.
 The conditional pdfs $\{p_i(z_i \mid z_{\pa(i)}): i\in [n]\}$ are assumed to be continuously differentiable with respect to all $z$ variables.
 We use $\ch(i)$, $\an(i)$, and $\de(i)$ to denote the children, ancestors, and descendants of node $i$, respectively.
 We say that a permutation $(\pi_1,\dots,\pi_n)$ of $[n]$ is a valid causal order if the membership $\pi_i \in \an(\pi_j)$ indicates that $i < j$.
 Without loss of generality, we assume that $(1,\dots, n)$ is a valid causal order.
-We will specialize some of our results for the latent causal models with additive noise specified by
+We will specialize some of our results for the latent causal models with additive noise~\footnote{Perfect identifiability results in the closely related literature are given for additive noise models~\citep{varici2024score,squires2023linear,buchholz2023learning,bing2024identifying}.} specified by

 where functions $\{f_i : i \in [n]\}$ capture the causal dependence of node $i$ on its parents and the terms $\{N_i : i \in [n]\}$ represent the exogenous noise variables.